phuongtt2a/fedemo/README.md

 * Run `npm start`
 => http://localhost:3000/

-## MongoDB
+## Database - MongoDB

-Database name can be change in app.js (line 14).
+Database name can be changed in app.js (line 14).
 Currently, we are using "mean-angular5".
 We have 2 collections (tables):
 1. category - to store all product categories
     - _id